elsiklab/projectionplugin/README.md

 # projectionplugin

-A JBrowse plugin for re-mapping coordinates "on the fly"
+A JBrowse plugin for re-mapping coordinates "on the fly".
+Should be considered experimental.
+Only reverse complement works moderately well

 ## Options